Categories: Women Entrepreneur

 4 Things Women Entrepreneurs Should Know

 Let’s address the elephant in the room first: I am male.
 I type this with a fully functioning Y chromosome at my disposal, and I’m not unaware of the irony of our tasking a man to chart the lay of the land for the ladies.
 However, that’s part of navigating the gender gap—understanding that men and women both have insights to offer each other, even concerning each other’s perspective.
-My writing this blog while producing testosterone also serves to illustrate what I think is a dearth of female voices in an independent business, and my conviction that women entrepreneurs are an underserved market.
+My writing this blog while producing testosterone also serves to illustrate what I think is a dearth of female voices in an independent business and my conviction that women entrepreneurs are an underserved market.

 1. Women entrepreneurs don’t have to cater exclusively to women

 Again, if your product is strictly for the ladies, that’s not necessarily a bad thing.
 What’s worse, though, is when an entrepreneur accepts baseless limitations or imposes them on herself for fear of an inability to compete.
 Most of the most successful female entrepreneurs I’ve seen have made unisex products, catering to the fellas as well or better than the fellas themselves do.
-Marketing expert Dorie Clark, Heroic Public Speaking cofounder Amy Port, Arianna Huffington: none of these women allowed themselves to be boxed into women’s markets, and we’re all better for it.
+Marketing expert Dorie Clark, Heroic Public Speaking cofounder Amy Port, and Arianna Huffington: “None of these women allowed themselves to be boxed into women’s markets, and we’re all better for it.”

 The reality is that the unisex business world is dominated by men.
 I don’t think that’s because men are inherently better than women at business.
 I think it’s because of the limits that are imposed on women artificially.
 Businessmen rarely feel incapable of marketing to women, so why should the opposite be true?
 And why confine yourself to only ever selling to half the population?